 A Safe Way to Cut Narrow Trim on a Miter Saw

 I wanted to cut narrow (1/2″ wide) trim for a project I am building, and needed to make miter cuts on the pieces for the drawer fronts.
 To begin with the handsaw, miter box, and I are not friends (plus I seem to have misplaced the miter box) so I had cut the narrow trim with the miter saw.
-In the beginning, I had a few issues until Matt made a stellar suggestion…
+In the beginning, I had a few issues until someone made a stellar suggestion…

 When I had the trim placed against the fence of the miter saw, I had all sorts of problems with “chipping” (for lack of a better term) and the pieces seemed to blow apart.
 Not to mention that I wasted several feet of trim due to the issues I was having!